Hey! My name is Joel.

 I tend to be very flexible in my technical skills.
 Generally, I've been a "web developer" - meaning that I've worked on a lot of CRUD back office web apps.
 This is more descriptive than it is prescriptive though - I've had the opportunity to work on a lot more than that.

 I'm a polyglot, and always looking to learn another language.
 Lately, my projects are written in TypeScript and Rust.
-The first language I learnt was Java, and I've been influenced by Ruby, Python, C++, and (recently) Go.
+The first language I learnt was Java, and I've been influenced by Ruby, Python, C++, Swift and Go.

 I was well positioned to learn management and leadership skills as well.
-I've led small teams, taught many juniors and high-school students CS fundamentals, and have led a lot of hiring for my employers.
+I've led small teams, taught many juniors and high-school students CS fundamentals, and have led hiring for my employers.
 I'm interested in continuing this trajectory, and intend to build a business one day.
 I've also been involved in writing grant applications and 2 patents.

 Otherwise, my work with FIRST Robotics has given me the opportunity to work with Solidworks (CAD) and 3D printing quite a bit.
 Along these lines, electronics are a hobby of mine (I like Ben Eater's projects).